The 24 Best Dive Bars to Visit in America

 Photography courtesy of The Five Point Cafe

 A bar with history!
 That’s one of the hallmarks of a true dive bar.
-And The 5 Points Cafe has about as much history as plates of 11-oz chicken fried steak, omelettes, short stacks they sling every day.
+The 5 Point Cafe has about as much history as plates of 11-oz chicken fried steak, omelets, and short stacks they sling daily.
 That’s a lot, considering they stay open twenty-four hours.

 You can read all about it here, but some that stood out to us: